MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/upgrade.md

 ## Upgrade a highly available VMM server

-You can upgrade a highly available (HA) VMM 2012 R2 UR9 or a later version to VMM 2016.
+You can upgrade a highly available (HA) VMM 2012 R2 UR9 server or a later version to VMM 2016.

 The following two modes of upgrade are supported: